 Later that evening when I sat down with my son to review his homework I noticed it was sloppy, things needed to be corrected.
 I asked him to read the directions to me; he refused.
 I suggested he re-write a few of his answers so they were legible; he resisted.
 He was angry and began to cry.
 He struggled to control himself and blamed everything wrong on me.
 It ended in a time-out.

 What should've taken 10 minutes took 40.

-My mind wandered to some trouble we have been having in our bathroom.
+As we talked, my mind wandered to some trouble we have been having in our bathroom.

 It seemed there was a lesson for both of us that day.
 ‘Handling our situation’ or ‘practicing self control’ isn’t about pretending everything is okay, putting a smile on our face, and trying to be good.

 Strength and grace to handle our situation is received as we continually empty our bucket, not allowing it to fill to the top.